edgio-docs/edgio-docs/guides/security.md

 Rather than putting secret values such as API keys in your code and checking them into source control, you can securely store them in environment variables, then access them in your code from `process.env`.
-To configure environment variables, navigate to your environment, click _EDIT_, then under _Environment Variables_, click _ADD VARIABLE_.
+To configure environment variables, navigate to your environment, click _EDIT_, then under Environment Variables, click _ADD VARIABLE_.

 ![networking](/images/security/environment-variables.png)